Effect of Quantum Information Scrambling on Bound Entangled States: OTOC, Negativity and CCNR criterion

-In the current section, the role of OTOC in QI scrambling, Negativity and CCNR criterion has been discussed.
-OTOC is a commonly used quantifier for QI scrambling in present days.
-It studies QI scrambling by measuring the degree of irreversibility of the system by applying the mismatch between the forward-backward evolution of the system.
-OTOC was first introduced by Larkin \textit{et al.} \cite{otoc1} as a quasiclassical method in superconductivity theory and Hashimoto \textit{et al.} \cite{otoc2} introduce it in the field of quantum mechanics.
-The mathematical form of OTOC can be written as
+In the current section, the role of OTOC in QI scrambling, negativity, and CCNR criterion has been discussed.
+OTOC is a commonly used quantifier for QI scrambling in the present day.
+It studies QI scrambling by measuring the degree of irreversibility of the system by applying the mismatch between the forward and backward evolution of the system.
+OTOC was first introduced by Larkin \textit{et al.} \cite{otoc1} as a quasiclassical method in superconductivity theory, and Hashimoto \textit{et al.} \cite{otoc2} introduced it in the field of quantum mechanics.
+The mathematical expression of OTOC can be written as,

-Where, $O_{1}$ and $O_{2}(t)$ are the local operators which are Hermitian as well as unitary.
-At initial time $(t=0)$, $O_{1}$ and $O_{2}(0)$ are commute with each other (i.e. $\left[O_{2}(t),O_{1}\right]=0$).
-As the time move forward the operator $O_{1}$ remain unchanged but the operator $O_{2}(t)$ evolves with time.
-Due to this evolution the commutation relation between two operators are generally breaks because of QI Scrambling.
+Where $O_{1}$ and $O_{2}(t)$ are the local operators which are Hermitian as well as unitary.
+At initial time $(t=0)$, $O_{1}$ and $O_{2}(0)$ commute with each other (i.e. $\left[O_{2}(0),O_{1}\right]=0$).
+As the time moves forward, the operator $O_{1}$ remains unchanged, but the operator $O_{2}(t)$ evolves with time.
+Due to this evolution, the commutation relation between two operators generally crushes because of QI Scrambling.
 According to the Heisenberg Picture of quantum mechanics the operator $O_{2}(t)$ can be written as, $O_{2}(t)=U(t)^{\dagger}O_{2}(0)U(t)$.
 Where, $U(t)=e^{-\frac{iHt}{\hbar}}$ is the unitary time evolution operator under the Hamiltonian $H$.
 To calculate the QI scrambling of a quantum system with density matrix $\rho$, OTOC can be written as,

 The above equation can be simplified as,

 Where,